Ethan Hawke: 1985–1993: Early years and breakthrough

-With his mother's permission, Hawke attended his first casting call at age fourteen and was cast in Joe Dante's Explorers (1985), playing a misfit schoolboy alongside River Phoenix.
-Although the film received positive reviews, it performed poorly at the box office, leading Hawke to step away from acting for a time after its release.
+Discovered through the production of Saint Joan, Hawke was invited to attend his first casting call at age 14 and secured a role as a misfit schoolboy in Joe Dante's Explorers (1985).
+The film received mixed reviews and performed poorly at the box office, leading Hawke to step away from acting for a time.
 He later described the experience as difficult to handle at such a young age, remarking, "I would never recommend that a kid act".
-In 1989, Hawke had his breakthrough role as a shy student in Peter Weir's Dead Poets Society.
+In 1989, Hawke had his breakthrough role as a shy boarding school student in Peter Weir's Dead Poets Society.
 The film was critically and commercially successful and won the BAFTA Award for Best Film.
 Reflecting on the impact of its success, Hawke later said, "I didn't want to be an actor and I went back to college.
-But then the film's success was so monumental that I was getting offers to be in such interesting movies and be in such interesting places and it seemed silly to pursue anything else.'"
-After filming Dead Poets Society, he auditioned for his next project, the comedy-drama Dad (1989).
+But then the film's success was so monumental that I was getting offers to be in such interesting movies and be in such interesting places and it seemed silly to pursue anything else."
+After filming Dead Poets Society, he auditioned for his next project, the comedy-drama Dad (1989), and settled in New York City due to its prominent theater industry and variety of opportunities.

 In 1991, Hawke co-founded Malaparte, a Manhattan-based theater company that operated until 2000.
 His first leading role came with Randal Kleiser's film White Fang (1991), an adaptation of Jack London's novel of the same name, in which he portrayed a young Klondike gold prospector who befriends a wolfdog.
 A writer for The Oregonian appreciated how he kept the film from "being ridiculous or overly sentimental", while Roger Ebert praised how he was "properly callow at the beginning and properly matured at the end"; Hawke himself later called it the "single best experience of my acting life".
 In A Midnight Clear (1992), his character leads a group of American soldiers during World War II, tasked with capturing a small squad of German troops stationed in the Ardennes forest in France.
 Hawke made his Broadway debut in 1992, portraying the playwright Konstantin Treplev in Anton Chekhov's The Seagull at the Lyceum Theater in Manhattan.
 He then played Nando Parrado, one of the survivors of the Uruguayan Air Force Flight 571 crash in the Andes, in the survival drama Alive (1993), adapted from Piers Paul Read's 1974 non-fiction book.